-Beginning in 2014, new individual health insurance plans and employer-sponsored plans will not be able to refuse you coverage or charge you higher premiums for being pregnant or having other pre-existing conditions.
+Beginning in 2014, new individual health insurance plans and employer-sponsored plans cannot refuse you coverage or charge you higher premiums for being pregnant or having other pre-existing conditions.

 The COBRA option

-Even if you are eligible for insurance coverage under HIPAA, you may have to sit out a waiting period.
-For example, say you're pregnant and have group health insurance and then switch jobs.
-Say your new group health plan has a standard one-month eligibility period for all new employees before it begins.
+Say you're pregnant and have group health insurance and then switch jobs.
+Say your new group health plan has a one-month eligibility period for all new employees before it begins.
 The new health plan isn't required to cover your pregnancy until the plan takes effect.
 While that might not be a problem if you're early in your pregnancy and you don't mind paying for a prenatal visit or two out of your own pocket, it could be trouble if you're in your eighth or ninth month and have no coverage, even temporarily.

 Medicaid is another option, but only if you meet the low-income requirements.